damslab/reproducibility/temp-uplift-submission/README.md

 # Reference Implementations of FTBench Benchmark

 This repository contains reference implementations of FTBench for SystemDS [1] and Scikit-learn.
-Additionally, some of the specialized use cases are implemented in Keras as well.
+Additionally, some of the specialized use cases are implemented in Keras.
-FTBench is a feature transformation benchmark defined in the UPLIFT paper, which is currently under submission for VLDB2022.
+FTBench is a feature transformation benchmark defined in the UPLIFT paper, which is currently under submission.

 [1] https://github.com/apache/systemds